Exercise protects you from some of the most common causes of death in the United States, and it helps you feel and look healthy.

 You don't have to set aside a single chunk of time for exercise.
 Just find ways to move your body more as you go about your day.
 When possible, walk or bike instead of driving.
 When it's safe, park your car at the farthest end of the parking lot or get off the bus a few blocks away from your destination.
 Take the stairs whenever you can.
 Go out to play with your kids or pets.
 Carry walking shoes with you wherever you go, and go for a walk whenever you have a few free minutes.
 It all adds up.

-Most exercise injuries can be prevented by increasing your activity level slowly and gradually, according to CDC.
+Most exercise injuries can be prevented by increasing your activity level slowly and gradually, according to the CDC.
 Use the right equipment, drink plenty of water and pay attention to how your body feels.
 If you are exhausted or in pain, you're probably doing too much, too soon.
 It also helps to warm up for a few minutes before exercise, and to gradually slow down toward the end instead of stopping abruptly.

 Most people can safely start a moderate exercise program without seeing a doctor.
 But you should check with your doctor if you have heart disease or any other health problems, or if you're pregnant or have a long history of inactivity.
-If you haven't been very active, CDC recommends starting slowly with moderate-intensity exercise before moving on to more vigorous exercise, such as running.
+If you haven't been very active, the CDC recommends starting slowly with moderate-intensity exercise before moving on to more vigorous exercise, such as running.

 If you're trying to lose weight, exercising is one of the smartest things you can do.
 All types of exercise burn calories (use this calculator to find out how many).
 Exercise also builds muscle tissue.
 And muscle tissue uses up more calories all day, every day, than fat.
 When you increase your muscle mass, you burn more calories even when you're sitting still.